jimjonesbr/oai_fdw/README.md

 ## Usage

 To use the OAI-PMH Foreign Data Wrapper you must first create a `SERVER` to connect to an OAI-PMH repository.
-After that, create `FOREIGN TABLES` to access OAI-PMH documents using SQL queries.
-Each `FOREIGN TABLE` column must be mapped to an `oai_node`, so that PostgreSQL knows where the deliver the OAI documents and header data.
+After that, either automatically create foreign tables using `IMPORT FOREIGN SCHEMA` or create them manually using `CREATE FOREIGN TABLE`.

 ### [CREATE SERVER](https://github.com/jimjonesbr/oai_fdw/blob/master/README.md#create_server)